piscinajs/piscina/README.md

 Similar to [`Piscina#needsDrain`](#property-needsdrain-readonly);
-this event is triggered once the total capacity of the pool is exceeded by number of tasks enequeued that are pending of execution.
+this event is triggered once the total capacity of the pool is exceeded by number of tasks enqueued that are pending of execution.

 ### Event: `'message'`